ericacha/pizza_assessment/READme.md

-<h1>Triangle Tracker </h1>
+<h1>Pizza </h1>

 <b>Description</b>

-Lets the user input the lengths of the sides of a triangle, and returns whether they form an equilateral, isosceles, or scalene triangle.
-If the user enters an invalid triangle, pop an alert when they try to submit the form.
+A website app for user's to order pizza.
+Show the price for when they order pepporoni or cheese pizza.

-April 14th, 2015 | Erica Cha
+April 16th, 2015 | Erica Cha

 <b>Technologies</b>